-This course is designed for students to learn used in and methods mathematical concepts management, social science, and business.
+This course is designed for students to learn used in mathematical concepts and methods social management, science, and business.
 Additionally, students will also understand the connections of mathematics to other disciplines within the business realm.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis concepts in business activities.
+Emphasis is placed upon learning mathematical concepts through practical application to common business problems.